 Choose a motivation poem to keep on keeping on

 Keeping yourself motivated can be a challenge in our modern lives.
-Luckily, feeling motivation comes down to using just a few effective techniques (which you can find in "The Essential Motivation Handbook").
+Luckily, feeling motivation comes down to using just a few effective techniques.

 You can also read inspiring and positive thinking information every day to keep you motivated.
 You can grab a motivating poem from this page, or read a good positive thinking book.